 Areas of Expertise (8)

-Dr. Relyea completed his PhD at the University of Michigan in 1999 and then spent the next 15 years as a professor at the University of Pittsburgh, where he also served as the director of the Pitt field station, The Pymatuning Lab of Ecology.
-In 2014, he moved his research group to Rensselaer to become the Director of the Darrin Fresh Water Institute and the Director of The Jefferson Project at Lake George.
+Rick Relyea earned his Ph.D. at the University of Michigan in 1999, and then spent the next 15 years as a professor at the University of Pittsburgh.
+There, he also served as the director of the university's field station, The Pymatuning Lab of Ecology.
+In 2014, he moved his research group to Rensselaer to become the director of the Darrin Fresh Water Institute and of The Jefferson Project at Lake George.
 In addition to teaching and conducting leading-edge research, Relyea has authored several textbooks in the fields of biology, ecology, and environmental science.

 University of Michigan: Ph.D., Ecology and Evolution 1998